neondatabase/website/content/docs/guides/autoscaling-guide.md

 ---
-title: Enabling Autoscaling in Neon
+title: Enable Autoscaling in Neon
 subtitle: Learn how to enable Neon's Autoscaling feature to automatically scale compute resources on demand
 enableTableOfContents: true
 ---